Updated June 16, 2021

 The SBA has sole discretion to probe into an application for forgiveness of $150,000 or less.
 As the infographic above states, the SBA will take a closer look at any business that received a loan of more than $2 million.

 The $2 million (separately or with affiliates) threshold acts as a safe harbor.
-This safe harbor assumes that the borrowers of less than $2 million are less likely to have alternative sources of liquidity.
+Safe Harbor assumes that borrowers of less than $2 million are less likely to have alternative sources of liquidity.
 The safe harbor also conserves the SBA’s resources to focus on reviews of larger loans.

-In October 2020, the SBA released a Loan Necessity Questionnaire to be completed by borrowers who received more than $2 million (including affiliates totaling over $2 million) in PPP funds.
+In October 2020, the SBA released a Loan Necessity Questionnaire for borrowers who received more than $2 million (including affiliates totaling over $2 million) in PPP funds.
 The questionnaire follows after a lender’s decision on your forgiveness is submitted to the SBA.

 You have 10 days to complete the form (or lender equivalent) and submit it with supporting documentation to your lender.